 The melting pot is broken.
 Oriental Jews (often falsely called Sephardic) are proud of their heritage.
 They rebel against European superiority.

 This fight now dominates Israeli life.
 No area of life is exempt from it.
 It is social, economic, cultural, political – often hidden behind a different facade, but there all the time.

 This is a social problem.
 Since most Europeans had time to attain some economic status before the arrival of the Orientals, they are as a rule more affluent, They also are installed in most key economic positions.
-The Orientals feel exploited, discriminated against, lower class.
+The Orientals feel exploited, discriminated against, and lower class.

 Orientals are as a rule proud of being much more emotional, especially about national affairs.
-They accuse the Ashkenazim (from an old, disused Hebrew name for Germany) of being cold-blooded, less patriotic.
+They accuse the Ashkenazim (from an old, disused Hebrew name for Germany) of being cold-blooded, and less patriotic.
 Those who had changed their names were determined to revert to their old Moroccan or Iraqi ones.
 Their adopted Hebrew names became suddenly symbols of Ashkenazi tyranny.

 Ashkenazim are quite different.
-True, the ultra-Orthodox, anti-Zionist “haredim” (those who are “afraid” of God) are mostly Ashkenazim, as are the “Religious Zionists” who come close to fascism.
-But the large majority of Ashkenazim are “secular”, a polite way of saying atheist.
+True, the ultra-Orthodox, anti-Zionist “Haredim” (those who are “afraid” of God) are mostly Ashkenazim, as are the “Religious Zionists” who come close to fascism.
+But the large majority of Ashkenazim are “secular”, a polite way of saying, atheist.
 Almost all the founders of Zionism were radical atheists.
 Now the national-religious community in the country is rapidly gaining ground.